| internet is not internet |

 given here for those searching for former class/school mates

 I spent a short and boring period studying electrical engineering at

-the Technische Hogeschool Eindhoven (Technical University Eindhoven), only
+the Technische Hogeschool Eindhoven (Eindhoven University of Technology),

 wasn't my way of "getting something done in life" and heavily collided